The phylum Bacteroidetes

 are found in large quantities in feces of warm-blooded animals.
 Furthermore, certain categories of Bacteroidetes

-have been shown to be predominately detected in dog.
+shown to be predominately detected in swine.
 Within these Bacteroidetes

 , certain strains of the Bacteroides